Handheld and wireless scanners - how they improve customer service and efficiency

 Future trends in scanning technology

 Furthermore, wireless scanners are becoming increasingly advanced, with improved battery life, faster data transmission via Wi-Fi and Bluetooth, and the ability to integrate with cloud-based systems.
-This means employees can access real-time data from anywhere in the store or warehouse.
+This means that employees can access real-time data from anywhere in the store or warehouse.

 While many of these technologies are still in development, it’s clear that the future of scanning will be about increased automation, accuracy and efficiency – all with the goal of improving both customer service and store operations.